checkly/docs.checklyhq.com/site/content/docs/cli/command-line-reference.md

 ### `npx checkly env pull`

 Export global environment variables from your Checkly account to a local `.env` file or a different file of your choice.
+For secrets, only the key will be exported, not the value.

 ```bash
 checkly env pull [FILENAME] [-f]